Miyan Zogale (moringa soup) is another one of the popular Hausa soups. This soup is healthy because of the use of moringa leaves.

 Heat your red oil for about a minute.
 Add the ground tomatoes and allow to fry for up to 8 minutes.
 Remember to stir continuously, so you don’t end up with burned tomatoes.

 Once the tomato is properly fried, add the meat with the stock and allow to boil for up to 10mins.

 Add 3 cups of water and then add all the other ingredients except moringa and the groundnut.

 When it boils for 10 mins then add the groundnut but not much.
 Add and stir, the groundnut does the job of thickening the soup.
 Observe before you add more.

-Allow it to cook for 20 mins, when the groundnut is cooked you will see oil at the top of the soup.
+Allow it to cook for 20 mins when the groundnut is cooked you will see oil at the top of the soup.
 Then you can now add the moringa leaves.
-And allow to simmer for 10 minutes.
+And allow simmering for 10 minutes.

 That is how to make Miyan Zogale(moringa soup).
 You can serve with tuwo shinkafa or semo.

 Are you from Hausa?
 Send me your own Hausa Food recipe.
 This moringa soup recipe was sent by Mrs Koko.
 Please send your own through my private WhatsApp line – 08157668217.
 Thanks.